Dirac and Weyl Fermions -- the Only Causal Systems: Extension of Causal Localizations to Non-Timelike Hyperplanes

 Hence to every rep $(W,F')$ of $\mathcal{M}^{'borel}$ there are related a causal system $(W,E)$ and a Poincar\'e covariant localization $(W,P)$ on $\mathfrak{S}_\infty$ satisfying (\ref{NRLCCRRCLP})(c),\,(d),\,(e).
 These relations, which refer to more profound properties of causal systems, are easily elucidated by its geometrical meaning (cf.\,above).
 Now we are going to prove the existence of the localization $(W,P)$ for the Dirac and the Weyl systems.
 It is obvious that much more efforts have to be made towards a possible construction of a rep $(W,F')$ of $\mathcal{M}^{'borel}$.
 But, at least, the Dirac and the Weyl systems allow for a further Poincar\'e covariant extension of $E$ (recall (\ref{PCPOL}) for the first extension) to PM on all non-timelike hyperplanes.
-More precisely on has (\ref{NGENTLNSLHP}).\\ Let $\chi$ denote the non-timelike non-spacelike hyperplane $\{\mathfrak{x}: x_0=x_3\}$ and recall $\tilde{\mathcal{P}}_\chi$ in (\ref{IGNSLHP}).
+More precisely on has (\ref{NGENTLNSLHP}).\\